 In my household, these typically do not last long enough to be stored in a freezer however; if you want to make them ahead of time and enjoy them later, they will keep in the freezer for approximately two weeks.
 I would be cautious about leaving them in there any longer than that.
 To defrost, simply leave them on the counter for a few hours and they'll taste as fresh as they did when they were baked.
 A best practice would be to let them cool on the counter first before leaving them in an airtight container.
 They keep well for a week stored at room temperature.

 This recipe for carrot zucchini muffins can be made with any type of milk.
 I use oat milk for everything whether it's for cooking or baking and whole white milk can certainly be used as a substitution here.
+There are a few substitutions you can make to this recipe to fit your dietary needs and preferences.

 The batter from these muffins can be made in so many different ways.
 You can use it to make a loaf of bread or even mini muffins.
 In fact; this recipe started as a loaf of bread and I decided to turn it into muffins to make them easier to take on the go.